-The Empire District Electric Company (Empire) filed an Application requesting approval of its Annual Energy Cost Adjustment (ACA).
-Empire requests an ACA factor of (\$0.00188) per kWh in order to return \$420,443 of over-recovered fuel and purchased power expenses from retail customers during the ACA period ending October 31, 2016.
-Staff conducted an audit of Empire's Application, as discussed below, and recommends approval of Empire's requested 2016 ACA factor.
+The Empire District Electric Company (Empire) filed an Application requesting approval of its Annual Energy Cost Adjustment (ACA), followed by an amended Application.
+Empire requests an amended ACA factor of \$0.00083 per kWh in order to recover \$184,545 of under-recovered fuel and purchased power expenses from retail customers during the ACA period ending October 31, 2017.
+Staff conducted an audit of Empire's Application, as discussed below, and recommends approval of Empire's requested 2017 ACA factor.